deeptho/blindscan/README.md

 ![example 100kHz resolution fft scan 5.0W Horizontal](doc/images/tbs6909x_5.0wH_100kHz.png)

 The green pluses indicate the found tranponders.
 The orange ones are the candidate peaks.
 Several narrow band transponders are found properly (11456H, 2400 kS/s and 11480H, 3124KS/s), but three transponders with very low symbolrate are missed (11458H, 542 kS/s and 11465H, 668kHz).
-11465H, 668kHz can be found somtimes with a spectral resolution setting o5 50kHz and can be tuned to reliably.
+11465H, 668kHz can be found sometimes with a spectral resolution setting o5 50kHz and can be tuned to reliably.
 The other one does not tune, even on stv091x on linux, even though it can be done on windows.
 So the drivers need some more improvememt.